 Savoury Shapes were launched in Victoria by the Brockhoff Biscuit Company in 1954.
 The small savoury biscuits came in five different shapes and had a cheesy flavour.
 They soon became popular as a snack with drinks.
-In the early 1960s Brockhoff merged with Arnott’s to form the Australian Biscuit Company but Savoury Shapes continued to be advertised under the Brockhoff brand until the early 1970s.
+In the early 1960s, Brockhoff merged with Arnott’s to form the Australian Biscuit Company but Savoury Shapes continued to be advertised under the Brockhoff brand until the early 1970s.

-In the 19th century there were few national brands.
+In the 19th century, there were few national brands.
 Before the Australian colonies decided to federate, each had its own independent manufacturing base.
 Biscuit companies tended to sell their products in their home markets and this continued long after Federation.

 Despite the merger with Arnott’s and the 1966 change of name to Arnott’s Biscuits Pty Ltd, the Brockhoff brand lingered on for a decade.
-However, by 1974 Savoury Shapes were being advertised as an Arnott’s product.
+However, by 1974 Savoury Shapes were being advertised as an Arnott product.
 According to Wikipedia, by 2013 Australians were eating more than 53 million Shapes every year.

 Among the flavours introduced in subsequent years, Pizza Shapes stood out as a favourite.
 In 2016, controversy erupted when Arnott’s attempted to “improve” some of the popular flavours including the classic Barbecue, Cheddar and Pizza options.
-The public did not respond well to the changes and after attracting a lot of abuse on social media, Arnott’s bowed to the pressure and reintroduced “original” versions of the biscuits.
+The public did not respond well to the changes and after attracting a lot of abuse on social media, Arnott’s bowed to the pressure.
+They reintroduced “original” versions of the biscuits.

 More recently, when Arnott’s released an Australia-shaped Vegemite and Cheese version of the biscuit in early 2019, the company had to apologise to Tasmania for leaving the island state off the map.
 They blamed the limitations of the biscuit moulds, saying “instead of reducing Tassie to a few crumbs, we’ve decided to leave this beautiful island untouched”.